dataviral/dataviral.github.io/_pages/about.md

 <script src="//cdn.wordart.com/wordart.min.js" async defer></script>

-I am a Master's student in the Language Technologies Institute at Carnegie Mellon University.
-I am majoring in Computational Data Science with a specialization in Analytics.
+I am a recent graduate from Carnegie Mellon University's Language Technologies Institute.
+My major pertrained to Data Science with a specialization in Analytics.
 My research interest is aligned with developing Machine Learning algorithms to help extract insights from large-scale multimedia data.
 While at CMU I have worked on diverse projects in Natural Language Processing and Computer Vision.

+December 2020: Successfully completed Graduation from CMU's Language Technologies Institute with a Master's degree in Computational Data Science.

+Fall 2020: Research Assistant at the Advanced Agent Robotics Technology (AART) Lab  in the Robotics Intitue @ CMU.

 Summer 2020: Ongoing Capstone research project aimed at developing an approach for visual dialog-based navigation of an autonomous agent in urban search and rescue scenario.

 Spring 2020: Part of a research project aimed at developing a semi-supervised approach for classifying macromolecular structures present in Cryo-ET generated Subtomograms.
-This work is currently under review at WACV.

 <h2>Word Cloud from Projects</h2>